Giancarlo Stanton Player Props: Yankees vs. Twins

-Giancarlo Stanton -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the New York Yankees versus the Minnesota Twins, with Tyler Mahle on the mound, on April 15 at 1:05 PM ET.
+Giancarlo Stanton -- 1-for-4 with a double and two RBI in his last game -- will be in action for the New York Yankees versus the Minnesota Twins, with Pablo Lopez on the mound, on April 16 at 1:35 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Twins.
+In his previous game, he went 1-for-4 with a double and two RBI against the Twins.

 Giancarlo Stanton Game Info & Props vs. the Twins